 - Refugees say they live with constant fear of violence

 - Australia must end policy of cruelty and neglect

-The Australian Government has abandoned hundreds of men, leaving them in a situation that more closely resembles punishment than protection, Amnesty International said in a new report today.
+The Australian Government has abandoned hundreds of men, leaving them in a situation that more closely resembles punishment than protection, Amnesty International said in .

 “Moving refugees and asylum seekers from one hellish situation to another is not a solution.
 It is just prolonging these men’s suffering.
 The new centres on Manus Island are not only a safety risk, they leave people without the most basic services,” said Kate Schuetze, Amnesty International’s Pacific Researcher and author of the report.

 While New Zealand’s Prime Minister Jacinda Ardern has repeated the offer to resettle 150 refugees held on Manus and Nauru per year within the New Zealand quota, Australia continues to decline the offer.